marianafartura/marianafartura/README.md

 <pre>
 💻 Front-End Developer and Web Designer
-📚 Studying Systems Analysis and Development at University Center Uninter 📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focused on mastering JavaScript and its front-end tools through Alura's online courses
+📚 Studying Software Analysis and Development at University Center Uninter 📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focused on mastering JavaScript and its front-end tools through Alura's online courses